WaithakaGuru/PRISMA_Notes/Prisma_ORM.md

    ###  Merits of the Prisma Studio

-- __User-friendly interface__: Makes it easy to view and manage your data.
+- __User-friendly interface__: Makes it easy to view and manage your data, especially for the non-technical team.
 - __Live editing__: Add, update, or delete records directly from your browser.
 - __Safe__: Works with your Prisma schema, so you only see and edit valid tables and fields.
 - __Great for development__: Quickly test and debug your application data without writing SQL.